-Welcome to the homepage of the Archosauromorph Research Group, led by Dr Richard Butler and based within the School of Geography, Earth and Environmental Sciences at the University of Birmingham, where we form part of the Geosystems Research Group and the Palaeobiology research theme.
+Welcome to the homepage of the research group of Dr Richard Butler, based within the School of Geography, Earth and Environmental Sciences at the University of Birmingham, where we form part of the Geosystems Research Group and the Palaeobiology research theme.
 More information on our research at Birmingham is available here.
 From September 2011–July 2013 we were based within the GeoBio-Center of the University of Munich (LMU).

 Above: a skull of the basal archosauromorph reptile Proterosuchus fergusi from the Early Triassic of South Africa (left).
 Bone histology of a new species of archosauromorph, Aenigmastropheus parringtoni, from the Late Permian of Tanzania (right).